The term "Heart Healthy" gets thrown around a lot like it's common knowledge, but do you really know what that means?

 Potassium can be found primarily in fruits and vegetables, as well as some dairy and seafood.
 The best sources for potassium in the diet include:

 Folic acid, and B vitamins in general, may play a role in reducing levels of Homocysteine—an amino acid that is linked to arterial hardening and thickening (19).
 In fact, a meta‐analysis study published in the Journal of the American Heart Association suggests folic acid supplementation might lower the risk of stroke by up to 10% (20).

 Some of the best food sources of folic acid are:

-Vitamin D is not naturally found in many foods, especially plant-based foods, and this can make getting enough through diet alone difficult.
+Vitamin D is not naturally found in high amounts in many foods, especially plant-based foods, and this can make getting enough through diet alone difficult.
 Thus, your best source of vitamin D is sunlight!

-However, if you are looking for more ways to boost your intake, try adding some of the following foods to your diet:
+However, if you are looking for more ways to boost your intake, try adding some of the following foods with Vitamin D to your diet:

 - Canned Tuna

 - Egg Yolks